dewyze/putter/README.md

 Putter.watch(
   ClassToWatch,
   label: "My class",  # Optional - Label to use after "Putter Debugging:  My class".
 Will be "ClassName" for classes or "ClassName instance #" for instances
   methods: ["my_method"],  # Optional - If array is empty, then all methods will be watched.
-Otherwise, this is an array of methods to print debugging input for
+  # Otherwise, this is an array of methods to print debugging input for.
+This will override
+  # any settings in the configuration blacklist
 )
 ```